Considerations for assigning IP addresses

 When assigning IP addresses:

-Reserve Port 2 on the controllers for Customer Support usage.
+Reserve Port 2 on the controllers for technical support usage.
 Do not change the default network settings (DHCP enabled).

 To use DHCP to assign the IP address of the controller, connect the controller to a network that can process DHCP requests.
 Use a permanent DHCP lease.